marlonwang/csharp_test/README.md

 csharp_test
 ===========

- code of csharp graphics here!
+ code of winapp here!

+ 1. switch temperature from Fahrenheit to Celsius degree or revise
+ 2. draw line or rectangle